piyushnitkkr/smart-Hub/README.md

 ---

-*Built with ❤️ by NIT Kurukshetra students.*
+*Built with ❤️ by NIT Kurukshetra student.*